cdl-mint/smartroom-usecase/smartroom-api/README.md

 # Smartroom-API deployment with Docker

 ## Requirements
-This repository needs to be cloned to the desired server host.
-The host can be operated on any operating system.
-The host needs to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.
+- This repository needs to be cloned to the desired server host.

-## Important Notes
+- The host can be operated on any operating system.
+- The host needs to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

+## Starting the API
+Beschreib hier

+## Description of individual Docker containers
 The services included in this docker container system are the following.
 The stated ports are preconfigured and can be changed in the docker configurations.

 #### fastAPI on port 8001